 A preventive maintenance program can help keep air conditioning problems from happening.
 Routine maintenance and tune-ups can help homeowners identify potentially faulty wiring, low refrigerant, and airflow issues.
 Competent professionals can accurately diagnose problems and conduct necessary measures to address them.

 HVAC units have an average lifespan of twelve to fifteen years.
 A proactive approach to AC care helps you avoid the extra expense of replacing a unit before its time.

-Schedule regular maintenance with Dallas Plumbing Company to help extend the life of your unit and enjoy excellent AC performance.
+Schedule regular maintenance with Dallas Plumbing & Air Conditioning to help extend the life of your unit and enjoy excellent AC performance.